-We are aware of a small number of dead birds in the wild bird population at Strathclyde Country Park, which are being treated as possible cases of avian flu.
+We are aware of a small number of dead birds in the wild bird population at Strathclyde and Drumpellier Country Parks, which are being treated as possible cases of avian flu.
 The Department of Environment, Farming and Rural Affairs (DEFRA) has been informed.

 Our Countryside Rangers are regularly monitoring our country parks and other locations where there are populations of wild birds for any signs of the disease.

 When visiting our parks and greenspaces, please follow the Scottish Government guidance to reduce the risk of the disease spreading: